Jean Gaspard de Vence: Biography

+He was born at Marseille on 6 April 1747.
 In 1762 at age 15 he entered the merchant navy in Bayonne, sailed to Saint-Domingue and several years later became a captain.
 Transferred to the Royal Navy, served on a 74-gun battleship Protecteur, incidentally studying mathematics and navigation.
 Then returned to the merchant navy and in 1767 aboard the ship Auguste take a cruise along the coast of Africa, near Cape St. Philip was in a shipwreck more than four months and get to Marseille, losing half the crew from scurvy.